Satoshi-Engineering/Push2Nextcloud/README.md

 # Tip us

-If you like this project, please adapt the landingpage to your local stores, that accept bitcoin or even extend it.
-Why not [send some tip love?](https://legend.lnbits.com/tipjar/523)
+If you like this project, why not [send some tip love?](https://legend.lnbits.com/tipjar/523)